The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Portrait of King Rama III, Phra Soralaklikhit, 1916

-The investigation was triggered by a dispute between two men within Rakronnaret’s dependents.
-One accused the other man’s son of theft.
-The charge was false, but the accuser hoped that a prison sentence would deprive the young man of the right to inherit his father’s position.
+The investigation was triggered by a conflict between two men who depended on Rakronnaret.
+One of them accused the other’s son of theft.
+The charge was false, but the accuser hoped that a prison sentence would strip the young man of the right to inherit his father’s position.
 The vacancy left by the elderly man could then be taken by the accuser himself.

-Using his wealth, the accuser bribed judges and members of the theatre troupe closely associated with the prince and under his protection.
-This helped secure the desired ruling.
-An appeal addressed directly to the prince achieved nothing: Rakronnaret left the verdict unchanged.
+Using his wealth, the accuser bribed judges and members of the theatre troupe closely associated with the prince and under his patronage.
+This secured the desired ruling.
+An appeal addressed directly to Rakronnaret achieved nothing: the prince upheld the verdict.

-The elderly father then submitted a complaint to King Rama III.
+The father then submitted a complaint to King Rama III.
 Outraged by what he learned, the king ordered an investigation.
-The inquiry quickly established that Prince Rakronnaret had confirmed an unjust decision.
-Interpreting this as a betrayal, the king ordered the inquiry to be expanded and the prince’s broader conduct to be examined as well.
+The inquiry quickly established that Rakronnaret had indeed confirmed an unjust decision.
+Rama III regarded this as a betrayal, ordered the investigation to be expanded, and directed that the prince’s other activities be examined as well.

-The findings surprised the court.
-It emerged that the prince not only accepted bribes in exchange for judicial outcomes, but also permitted members of his theatre troupe to take money from both sides in a case.
+The findings proved unexpected for the court.
+It emerged that the prince not only accepted bribes in exchange for judicial outcomes himself, but also allowed members of his theatre troupe to take money from both sides in a case.
 Decisions were issued in favour of whoever paid more.

-The theatre troupe occupied a central place in Prince Rakronnaret’s life.
-Its actors participated in reenactments of royal rituals.
-Together with them, the prince imitated the king and his consorts - copying their mannerisms and wearing lavish clothing.
+The theatre troupe occupied a special place in Prince Rakronnaret’s life.
+The actors participated in reenactments of monarchical rituals.
+Together with the troupe, the prince imitated the king and his consorts: he copied their mannerisms and wore lavish clothing.

-The actors dressed in ruby silk and wore diamond rings, presenting themselves as royal consorts.
-Both aristocrats and commoners were drawn into the group, and those who refused were threatened with punishment.
+The actors dressed in ruby silk and wore diamond rings, imitating royal consorts.
+Both aristocrats and commoners were drawn into the troupe; refusal could result in punishment.

-The Siamese self-taught historian K.S.R.
-Kulap Kritsananon describes the prince seated on an ornate throne shaped like a lion, while the actors, dressed as royal consorts, lined up before him and prostrated themselves in worship.
-Notably, there were no women in this “retinue” - the roles were performed exclusively by young men.
+The Siamese self-taught historian Kulap describes a scene in which the prince sits on an ornate throne shaped like a lion, while the actors, dressed as royal consorts, line up before him and prostrate themselves in worship.
+There were no women in this “retinue” – all the roles were performed by young men.

-K.S.R.
-Kulap Kritsananon noted that the behaviour of the prince and those around him became increasingly provocative over time.
-The prince eventually stopped living with his wives and children, preferring to spend the nights in the actors’ quarters.
+According to Kulap, the behaviour of the prince and those around him became increasingly provocative over time.
+The prince stopped living with his wives and children and preferred to spend the nights in the actors’ quarters.

 Men in women’s costumes for a theatre performance in the reign of Rama VI.
 This is likely what members of Rakronnaret’s troupe may also have looked like